visualspark/wp-broadbean/README.md

 ##Frequently Asked Questions
----

-= Can I save jobs to different content editors = Unfortunately not.
+Can I save jobs to different content editors?
+• Unfortunately not.
 Only one set of user credentials can be provided to Broadbean to include with the post to the plugin.

 ##Future Plans
----

-= Step by step documentation
+• Step by step documentation

 ##Anything else
 Please send through any thoughts or update suggestions to the plugin.